 Canadians have become accustomed to living with debt.
 It has become a way of life.
-It’s almost impossible for Canadians to not live with some form of debt.
+It’s almost impossible for Canadians not to live with some form of debt.
 We use it to finance major purchases such as cars, education, and houses.
 One of the highest being mortgage debt.
 Buying a house is one of the biggest financial investments a person will make in their lifetime.
 Before, it used to be the biggest financial goal a person would have on their list.
 But that dream is slowly dwindling.
 According to a poll conducted by RBC, 36% of non-homeowners under 40 have given up on the dream of owning a home.
-This past year has presented a range of financial hardships not just within Canada, but globally due to the COVID-19 pandemic.
+This past year has presented a range of financial hardships not just within Canada but globally due to the COVID-19 pandemic.

 However, don’t give up on your dream of buying a home just yet.
-Just because you’re not sure if you can buy a house right now does not mean it isn’t possible in the future.
+Just because you’re unsure if you can buy a house right now does not mean it isn’t possible in the future.
 If you’re worried that your debt is stopping you from potentially buying a home, we’re here to tell you that you don’t have to give up.
 Buying a house in Ontario is possible if you have debt, but the decision should come with a lot of financial consideration.

 It’s possible to buy a house if you have outstanding debt, but is buying a home the right decision?

 One of the most important aspects of your finance lenders will review is your debt-to-income ratio.
 A debt-to-income ratio (or DTI) is the difference between how much you owe in debt and how much income you make.
 This will be a big deciding factor for a lender when it comes to approving you for a mortgage or not.
 For most lenders, if your DTI is over 43%, you will likely not get approved for a mortgage.